RedisLabs/redislabs-docs/content/rs/administering/database-operations/migrate-to-active-active.md

 1. Click **Edit** at the bottom of the database configuration.
 1. Enable **Migration using Replica Of**.
 1. Click **Continue** to confirm that you want to flush the data from the Active-Active database.
-1. Enter the URL of the source database endpoint (the order has no impact on replication):
+1. Enter the URL of the source database endpoint (the order has no impact on replication).

     <!-- Shared in create-active-passive.md -->